-- (i) In General.
-Electronically filed documents must be: - (A) converted to Portable Document Format (PDF); and - (B) text searchable.
+(i) In General.
+Documents filed via the ECF System must be:

+(A) converted into PDF; and

+(B) text searchable.

-The ECF system will not accept PDF documents containing tracking tags, embedded system commands, password protections, access restrictions, or other security features, special tags, or dynamic features.
+The ECF System will not accept PDF files containing tracking tags, embedded system commands. password protections, access restrictions. or other security features, special tags, or dynamic features.

-(ii) Scanned Documents.

-- (A) Electronically filed documents should not be scanned prior to filing unless the original documents are unavailable in electronic form. - (B) A Filing User is responsible for ensuring the accuracy and readability of a scanned document.

-(b) Size Limitations.

-- (i) In General.
+- (ii) Scanned Documents. - (A) Documents filed via the ECF System must not be scanned prior to filing unless the original documents are unavailable in electronic form. - (B) A Filing User is responsible for ensuring the accuracy and readability of a scanned document. - (b) Size Limitations. - (i) In General.
 A single filing may be divided into multiple PDF files. - (ii) Number of Files.
 Counsel must endeavor to limit the total number of PDF files that constitute a single filing.
-All files, however, must comply with the requirements of paragraph 10(a) below.

-(iii) Size of Files.
+All files, however, must comply with the requirements of paragraph 12(a) below. - (iii) Size of Files. - (A) Unless otherwise ordered by the court, each PDF file must not exceed the size limitation established by the court. - (B) The current size limitation is posted on the court's website or may be obtained by calling the clerk's office.

-- (A) Unless otherwise ordered by the court, each PDF file must not exceed the size limitation established by the court. - (B) The current size limitation is posted on the court's website or may be obtained by calling the clerk's office. - (iv) Exceeding the Size Limitation.
-For files that exceed the size limitation, the Filing User may: - (A) use a portable storage disc or drive; or - (B) seek leave of the court to file in some other electronic format. - (c) Events.
+- (iv) Exceeding the Size Limitation.
+For files that exceed the size limitation and cannot be divided into multiple PDF files, the Filing User may: - (A) use a portable storage disc or drive; or - (B) seek leave of the court to file in some other electronic format. - (c) Events.
 Events are used in the ECF System for filing documents and creating docket entries on the docket sheet.
 A Filing User: - (i) must select an event or events for each filed document based on the purpose of the document or relief requested; and - (ii) should use the most specific event available rather than a more generic event. - (d) Linking Filings.
-An electronically filed document-such as a response or reply-that pertains to a motion or other filing must be linked properly in the ECF System to the filing to which it pertains.
+A document filed via the ECF System-such as a response or reply-that pertains to a motion or other filing must be linked properly in the ECF System to the filing to which it pertains.

-10. Dividing Medical Records into Multiple PDF Files.
+12. Dividing Medical Records into Multiple PDF Files.